Skip to main content

 fi

-# Keep the environment name file-safe (no spaces, slashes, etc.)
+# Ensure environment name is file-safe (no spaces, slashes, etc. allowed)

 if [[ ! "$ENV_NAME" =~ ^[A-Za-z0-9._-]+$ ]]; then